thiagomarzagao/fitbit/README.md

-# fitbit
 [Fitbit](https://www.fitbit.com)'s interface only lets you export one month of data at time.
 This Python script exports all months.

-Python script that retrieves your Fitbit data

 You'll need:
 - [Selenium](http://selenium-python.readthedocs.io/) (`pip install selenium` should do it).